Mary Lou de Leon Siantz, Ph.D., R.N., F.A.A.N.

 De Leon Siantz’s academic awards and honors include the Joseph P. Kennedy Jr. Fellowship in Bioethics at Georgetown University, a Robert Wood Johnson Executive Nurse Fellowship, and recognition as a Top Latina in Health and Science, by “Hispanic” magazine.
 She is a Fellow in the American Academy of Nursing and an expert panel member for the National Academy of Science Institute of Medicine, Health of Immigrant Children and Immigrant Children’s Health.

-She was most recently published in the Journal of Family Nursing, International Encyclopedia of Immigrant Health, the Kaohsiung Journal of Medical Sciences, the Journal of Professional Nursing and Minority Nurse.
+She was most recently published in Global Advances in Health and Medicine, Journal of Family Nursing, International Encyclopedia of Immigrant Health, the Kaohsiung Journal of Medical Sciences, the Journal of Professional Nursing and Minority Nurse.

 Contact information: Phone: (916) 734-7488 Email: MaryLou.Siantz@ucdmc.ucdavis.edu